graphlet/calm-2025/standards/README.md

 The Standard is implemented by composing the core CALM node schema with an additional object that defines these properties and marks `costCenter` and `owner` as required.

+Note: the Acme node Standard applies stricter validation for `production` nodes.
+When `environment` is set to `production` the schema requires the full set of operational properties (`costCenter`, `owner`, `ownerContact`, `environment`, and `dataSensitivity`).
+For non-production environments the baseline required fields are `costCenter` and `owner` to reduce developer friction during onboarding.
+Use CI gating to enforce production-only failures and surface warnings for non-production placeholders.

 ## Our Company Relationship Standard

 File: `standards/company-relationship-standard.json`